 Council generally meets on the second and fourth Monday of each month, and sits as Committee of the Whole on the third Monday of each month.
 Members of the public are welcome and encouraged to attend open meetings of Council.
-Meetings are held in the Council Chambers and available by Zoom unless otherwise noted.
+Meetings usually start at 7:00 p.m. and are held in the Council Chambers and available by Zoom unless otherwise noted.
 Meeting information is available at oakbay.civicweb.net/portal/